Push Notifications

 When Sinch needs an

-required to send a push message to Huawei Push Kit server, it will make an OAuth request using a Client Credentials grant type to your Authorization Server .
-This request will be specifying anclient_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-bearer
+access_tokenrequired to send a push message to Huawei Push Kit server, it will make an OAuth request using a Client Credentials grant type to your Authorization Server .
+This request will be specifying anclient_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-beareras the value forclient_assertionprovides a JWT that's symmetrically signed with your Sinch Application Secret .

 Your